Cañada College

 Cañada College is a public community college in Redwood City, California.
 It is located on 131 acre in the western part of Redwood City.
-It is one of the smallest community colleges in the San Francisco Bay Area.
+The college offers 80 A.A./A.S. degree programs and 48 certificate programs.

 History

 In 1957, the San Mateo Junior College District Board of Trustees developed a 25-year district master plan based on the recommendations of a citizens' advisory committee, and the same year submitted a $5.9 million bond issue to voters that was approved by a three-to-one margin.

 The bond issue victory cleared the way for prompt acquisition of the present College of San Mateo campus and also provided funds for purchase of a 111 acre site west of Skyline Boulevard and south of Sharp Park Road in San Bruno.
 A third site of 131 acre west of the Farm Hill subdivision on the Redwood City-Woodside line, was purchased in 1962.

 The current College of San Mateo campus was opened in 1963, followed by Cañada College in 1968, and Skyline College, San Bruno, in 1969.
 Construction of Cañada and Skyline was made possible in large part from proceeds from a second bond issue of $12.8 million approved by district voters in March, 1964.

-Educational and architectural planning for Cañada was accomplished in 1964-66 and proceeded on the theory that a first phase for at least 2,000 students should be designed to permit expansion ultimately to 8,000 day students.
+Educational and architectural planning for Cañada was accomplished in 1964–66 and proceeded on the theory that a first phase for at least 2,000 students should be designed to permit expansion ultimately to 8,000 day students.
 Grading of the site began in 1966, and the building construction contract was awarded in April, 1967.
 The first classes – for 2,000 students – were held in September, 1968.

 Cañada College is named after Cañada road that connects the college to Crystal Springs Reservoir to the North and Woodside, California to the South.
 The name Cañada is Spanish for a small canyon, glen, or ravine.
 The ravine is now filled with drinking water.

 The total cost to build the campus was $12.2 million.
 The 241,000 sqft of buildings cost 24.77 $/sqft to build.